 E.g., a team that changed their roster during an event wants to make their substitute a permanent member of their roster.
 They would lose 20% of their earned points at the current event, and an additional 20% of their total points when they register for the next event with an updated roster.

-Q. When does a team get invited to an RMR event (or Major)?
-[UPDATED]
+Q. When does a team get invited to an RMR event or the Major?

 A. After a team submits their roster, their points are evaluated.
 After all teams register, invitations are sent to the top teams by RMR.

 A. Only the top N teams will earn points, where N is the number of invitations available to a region, with a minimum of 4.